fabric8io/goimprove/README.md

 It's aim is to be run from the CLI or in Kubernetes pod that will watch for events

-Ideally we'd expose a REST API so that a monitoring tool such as Prometheus can coe along and scrape any metrics instead of pushing to ElasticSearch here.
+Ideally we'd expose a REST API so that a monitoring tool such as Prometheus can scrape metrics instead of us pushing to ElasticSearch.

 ## Getting started